Article by: Perry Romanowski

 The filling carousel is made up of a series of piston filling heads that are calibrated to deliver exactly the correct amount of shampoo into the bottles.
 As the bottles move through this section of the filling line, they are automatically filled with shampoo.

 From here the bottles move to capping machine where caps are put on.
 This can also be done by workers depending on the speed of the filling line.
 Next, labels are applied, then the bottles are moved to a sorting machine that puts them into boxes.
+The whole process can take minutes or hours.
+It just depends on how advanced the filling process is.

 This video shows an example of a shampoo being filled.